canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/hard/q3/QuestionText.md

 - Methods:
     - A method called `washComplete` which takes as input the number of pots that are clean and are ready to be put back inside the cupboard.
-This value will be added to **pots** and the boolean variable will be set to **true** if the number of pots is therefore greater than 0.
+This value will be added to **pots** and the boolean variable will be set to **true** if the number of pots is greater than zero.